 How it works

-You open a WebSocket to wss://api.opper.ai/v3/realtime, send a session.start frame that picks the model and configures the agent, then stream microphone audio in and play assistant audio out as it arrives.
-Opper resolves the provider from the model id, handles the upstream handshake (including provider-specific quirks like xAI’s client-secret exchange), meters usage incrementally, and surfaces a unified event vocabulary so your client code looks the same regardless of which model you target.
+You open a WebSocket towss://api.opper.ai/v3/realtime, send a session.start frame that picks the model and configures the agent, then stream microphone audio in and play assistant audio out as it arrives.
+Opper resolves the provider from the model id, handles the upstream handshake (including provider quirks like xAI’s client-secret exchange), meters usage as you go, and gives you one event vocabulary so your client code stays the same no matter which model you target.

 Just trying it out?

-The Realtime quickstart is the fastest path to a working session — one runnable code block per environment (server or browser) and you’re live in under five minutes.
+The Realtime quickstart is the fastest way to a working session.
+It has one runnable code block per environment (server or browser), and you’ll be live in under five minutes.
+For a production-shaped example with browser UI, microphone capture, audio playback, tool calls, and provider switching, see the brainstorm-time cookbook.Authentication

-Management keys (opmak-…) are rejected — only project-scoped runtime keys can open realtime sessions.
+opmak-…) are rejected.
+Only project-scoped runtime keys can open realtime sessions.

 Browser: ephemeral tickets